Phoenix Mercury

 The Phoenix Mercury are an American professional basketball team based in Phoenix, Arizona.
 The Mercury compete in the Women's National Basketball Association (WNBA) as a member of the Western Conference.
 One of eight original franchises, it was founded before the league's inaugural 1997 season began.
 The team plays their home games at Mortgage Matchup Center.

 The Mercury have qualified for the WNBA Playoffs in eighteen of its twenty-eight years in Phoenix.
-In 1998, 2007, 2009, 2014, and 2021 the Mercury went to the WNBA Finals; they lost to Houston in 1998 and Chicago in 2021, but won the title in 2007, 2009, and 2014 over Detroit, Indiana, and Chicago respectively.
+In 1998, 2007, 2009, 2014, 2021, and 2025 the Mercury went to the WNBA Finals; they lost to Houston in 1998, Chicago in 2021, and Las Vegas in 2025, but won the title in 2007, 2009, and 2014 over Detroit, Indiana, and Chicago respectively.

-The franchise has been home to players such as former UConn Diana Taurasi, Rutgers grad Cappie Pondexter, former Temple power forward Candice Dupree, former Baylor center Brittney Griner, and Australian guard Penny Taylor.
+The franchise has been home to players such as Diana Taurasi, Cappie Pondexter, Candice Dupree, Brittney Griner, and Penny Taylor.

 In February 2023, Mat Ishbia, a former Michigan State college basketball player, completed the acquisition of Phoenix Mercury from Robert Sarver.
 The team was among Sarver's several sports assets located in Arizona purchased by Ishbia.

 History

 Mercury heating up (1997–1998)

+The club's original logo, used from 1997-2025.

 With a cast that included hall-of-famer Nancy Lieberman, and future hall-of-famers Michele Timms of Australia, and Jennifer Gillom, hyper-active star Bridget Pettis, and outspoken coach Cheryl Miller, the Mercury quickly established itself as a major franchise.
 In the first WNBA season, the Mercury posted a 16–12 record and reached the first WNBA playoffs.
 The Mercury lost to the New York Liberty, though, in those playoffs.

 In 1998, the Mercury again qualified for the playoffs, posting a 19–11 record.
 The Mercury defeated the Cleveland Rockers to reach the WNBA Finals for the first time.
 In a hard-fought series, the Mercury fell 2 games to 1 to the defending champion Houston Comets.